arramac/ArramacScratch/query.md

 ##Scalar Expressions
-In addition to property references, the SELECT clause also supports scalar expressions like constants, arithmetic expressions, logical expressions etc. For example, here’s a simple “Hello World” query.
+In addition to property references, the SELECT clause also supports scalar expressions like constants, arithmetic expressions, logical expressions etc. For example, here’s a simple "Hello World" query.

 **Query**